 6. One Arm Bent Over Cable Pull

-However, since this movement requires an underhand grip, it will mostly recruit the bicep muscles to help make this compound exercise a bicep-dominant variation compared to other pulling motions.
+However, since this movement requires an underhand grip, it will mostly recruit the bicep muscles, making this compound exercise a bicep-dominant variation compared to other pulling motions.

-This exercise should cater to both beginners and advanced lifters.
-The only issue might be the setup and proper execution.
-Making sure to pull while maintaining horizontal resistance is a must, so it’s important to pay close attention during execution and to set up the pulley system to meet the needs of this exercise.
+This exercise should be suitable for both beginners and advanced lifters.
+The only issues might be the setup and proper execution.
+Pulling while maintaining horizontal resistance is a must, so it’s important to pay close attention during execution and set up the pulley system to meet the needs of this exercise.

 How To Do The One Arm Bent Over Cable Pull